kubernetes/website/content/en/docs/reference/access-authn-authz/rbac.md

 </tr>
 <tr>
 <td><b>system:node</b></td>
-<td>None in 1.8+</td>
+<td>None</td>
 <td>Allows access to resources required by the kubelet component, <b>including read access to all secrets, and write access to all pod status objects</b>.

-As of 1.7, use of the <a href="/docs/reference/access-authn-authz/node/">Node authorizer</a> and <a href="/docs/reference/access-authn-authz/admission-controllers/#noderestriction">NodeRestriction admission plugin</a> is recommended instead of this role, and allow granting API access to kubelets based on the pods scheduled to run on them.
+You should use the <a href="/docs/reference/access-authn-authz/node/">Node authorizer</a> and <a href="/docs/reference/access-authn-authz/admission-controllers/#noderestriction">NodeRestriction admission plugin</a> is recommended instead of the <tt>system:node</tt> role, and allow granting API access to kubelets based on the pods scheduled to run on them.
-Prior to 1.7, this role was automatically bound to the `system:nodes` group.
-In 1.7, this role was automatically bound to the `system:nodes` group if the `Node` authorization mode is not enabled.
-In 1.8+, no binding is automatically created.
 </td>
 </tr>
 <tr>